43,560 cubic feet or 325,900 gallons

 - cubic feet per second; 1 cfs = 450 gallons per minute or 646,360 gallons per day

 This refers to the combination of water lost through evaporation from the soil and moisture that has transpired from the leaves of plants.
 It changes according to weather conditions such as temperature, wind, and humidity as well as the length of daylight.
 As a measure of the amount of water lost to plants, it tells us how much water should be replaced to keep plants healthy.

 Resetting sprinkling times occasionally using ET often reduces overwatering, and results in healthier plants too.
-And it isn’t difficult to do.
+Moreover, it isn’t difficult to do.
 From spring through fall, the Medford Water Commission provides current ET information through its Lawn Watering Infoline, (541) 774-2460.
-Updated twice a week, the Infoline tells how much water, in inches, was lost during the last week, and how much should therefore be replaced the next week, based on local weather conditions.
+Updated weekly, the Infoline tells how much water, in inches, was lost during the last week, and how much should therefore be replaced the next week, based on local weather conditions.